FrankBot1000/BlueMarbleWeather/README.md

 </figure>
 <br></br>

 # SwiftUI vs UIKit...
 It's definitely a big difference working in SwiftUI, as compared to UIKit.
-Using SwiftUI mechanisms like observable objects, @State and @Binding, for passing around data and updating views, is definitely a lot faster to implement as compared to implementing delegates and building out UIKit components, such as, table views.
+Using observable objects, @State and @Binding, for passing around data and updating views, is definitely a lot faster to implement as compared to implementing delegates and building out UIKit components, such as, collection views and table views.

-One of the things I enjoyed learning was how to integrate data from the Apple Weather API in a scrolling horizontal list view showing daily or hourly weather data, and presenting additional weather data below the view while selecting individual list items.
+One of the things I enjoyed learning was how to manage data from the Apple Weather API in a scrolling horizontal list view, that showed daily or hourly weather data, and presenting additional weather data below the view when selecting individual list items.
 <br></br>

 ## Below are Some Code Examples:
 ### Retrieving current, daily and hourly weather: